 Optional accessories

 In addition to essential components, dental chairs may come with optional accessories to enhance functionality and convenience.
 These accessories may include dental operating microscopes, intraoral cameras, patient education monitors, and ergonomic armrests.
-Dentists can customize their dental chairs with optional accessories to meet their specific needs and preferences.
+Dentists can customise their dental chairs with optional accessories to meet their specific needs and preferences.

 Dental chair features and benefits